Maxim-Mazurok/google-api-typings-generator/gapi.client.people/readme.md

 await gapi.client.people.contactGroups.list({  });

 /*
 Update the name of an existing contact group owned by the authenticated user.
+Updated contact group names must be unique to the users contact groups.
+Attempting to create a group with a duplicate name will return a HTTP 409 error.
 */
 await gapi.client.people.contactGroups.update({ resourceName: "resourceName",  });